CQCL/pytket-docs/manual/manual_backend.rst

 In the near future, as we look to more sophisticated algorithms and larger problem instances, the quantity and size of :py:class:`~pytket.Circuit` s to be run per experiment and the number of shots required to obtain satisfactory precision will mean the time taken for the quantum computation could exceed that of the classical computation.
 At this point, the overall algorithm can be sped up by maintaining maximum throughput on the quantum device and minimising how often the quantum device is left idle whilst the classical system is determining the next :py:class:`~pytket.Circuit` s to send.
 This can be achieved by writing your algorithm to operate asynchronously.

-The intended semantics of the :py:class:`~pytket.backends.Backend` methods are designed to enable asynchronous execution of quantum programs whenever admissible from the underlying API provided by the device/simulator. :py:meth:`Backend.process_circuit<s>()` will submit the :py:class:`~pytket.Circuit` (s) and immediately return.
+The intended semantics of the :py:class:`~pytket.backends.Backend` methods are designed to enable asynchronous execution of quantum programs whenever admissible from the underlying API provided by the device/simulator. :py:class:`~pytket.backends.Backend.process_circuit<s>()` will submit the :py:class:`~pytket.Circuit` (s) and immediately return.

-The progress can be checked by querying :py:meth:`Backend.circuit_status()`.
-If this returns a :py:class:`CircuitStatus` matching ``StatusEnum.COMPLETED``, then :py:meth:`Backend.get_X()` will obtain the results and return immediately, otherwise it will block the thread and wait until the results are available.
+The progress can be checked by querying :py:class:`~pytket.backends.Backend.circuit_status()`.
+If this returns a :py:class:`CircuitStatus` matching ``StatusEnum.COMPLETED``, then :py:class:`~pytket.backends.Backend.get_X()` will obtain the results and return immediately, otherwise it will block the thread and wait until the results are available.

 .. jupyter-input::